Award Travel Mistakes

 8. Being afraid of high annual fees

 Most rewards cards have annual fees, and the higher annual fees look scary.
-But they are almost always worth it, especially in the first year when you earn a big sign-up bonus.
-For example, earning 150,000 Amex Membership Rewards through a welcome offer for the Amex Platinum card always makes the card's $595 annual fee worth it.
-You can get so much more than $595 in value from those 150,000 points by transferring to Amex's transfer partners.
+But they are always worth it in the first year when earning a welcome offer.
+For example, earning 150,000 Amex Membership Rewards through a welcome offer for the Amex Platinum card always makes the card's $695 annual fee worth it.
+You can get so much more than $695 in value from those 150,000 points by transferring to Amex's transfer partners.
+And if you need the cash to pay for that annual fee, you can always cash out some of the points from the welcome offer to cover the annual fee.

 There is no reason to fear high annual fees.
 That said, after your first year, it's worth assessing whether it still worth holding the card.